 Annual bluegrass in turf.
 Photo: Betty Marose

 Winter annual, grows less than 1-ft. tall and tolerates close mowing.
-Seeds germinate in the fall, grows through winter, and produces seeds in the spring.
+Seeds germinate in the fall, then grow through winter, and produce seeds in the spring.

 Seed; sometimes enlarges by stolons.

 Cool, moist conditions; compacted soil; it spreads quickly in thin turf areas and along edges such as driveways and sidewalks (which tend to have compacted soil).

 Identification is often easily done by observing the clumping growth habit and seed head appearance.
 The grass blades have a boat-shaped tip.
 A more technical key characteristic is observing the size of the ligule, which is a membranous growth between the stem and leaf blade.

 Lawn care practices

 Maintain healthy, dense turf that can compete and prevent weed establishment.
 Avoid overwatering and applying too much nitrogen fertilizer.
 Core aerate in the fall to reduce soil compaction.

 Hand pulling or using an appropriate weeding tool making sure you remove the roots are the primary means of mechanical weed control in lawns.
 Clumps can also be dugout.
 This is a viable option at the beginning of an infestation and on young weeds.
 Hand pulling when the soil is moist makes the task easier.

 Chemical treatment/prevention in lawns